-- Super Lawyers Honoree, North Carolina Super Lawyers magazine (Thomson Reuters), Business Litigation, 2016 – 2020
+- Super Lawyers Honoree in Business Litigation, Class Action/Mass Torts, Civil Litigation, Securities Litigation, North Carolina Super Lawyers magazine (Thomson Reuters), 2006 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Obtained summary judgment for Wells Fargo Bank, N.A. on claims of breach of fiduciary duty and fraud based on an alleged conflict of interest between trust services and commercial lending.

 - Defended Duke Energy Corporation and its Board of Directors in federal securities litigation and derivative actions arising out of Duke’s merger with Progress Energy, as well as the company’s coal ash issues.